MicrosoftDocs/azure-docs/articles/backup/guidance-best-practices.md

 ### Management plane

 * **Access control**: Vaults (Recovery Services and Backup vaults) provide the management capabilities and are accessible via the Azure portal, Backup Center, Vault dashboards, SDK, CLI, and even REST APIs.
-It's also an Azure RBAC boundary, providing you the option to restrict access to backups only to authorized Backup Admins.
+It's also an Azure role-based access control (Azure RBAC) boundary, providing you the option to restrict access to backups only to authorized Backup Admins.

 * **Policy management**: Azure Backup Policies within each vault define when the backups should be triggered and the duration they need to be retained.
 You can also manage these policies and apply them across multiple items.